learn-co-curriculum/dsc-v3-tableau-public-customizing-data-sources/README.md

 <b>2.
 Populate the Data Source page</b><br>
-> 1. Drag the `Orders` table from the __Data pane__ to the __canvas__.
+> 1. Drag the `Orders` table from the **Data pane** to the **canvas**.
 Then, drag the `Return` table to the canvas.
 Since the tables have an existing link (`OrderID`) a noodle appears to form an automatic relationship between the tables.
 <br>
-> 2. If no automatic relationship was detected by Tableau, the __Edit Relationship__ dialog would open.
+> 2. If no automatic relationship was detected by Tableau, the **Edit Relationship** dialog would open.
 Then, you can indicate which field should be used to relate the tables.
 <br>
-> 3. For our purposes we will use two tables, but in the future you can use as many tables as needed.
+> 3. For our purposes, we will use two tables, but in the future, you can use as many tables as needed.
 <br>
 > In the video below, we demonstrate step 2.
 <p>